qoevave/qexe/docs/intro.md

 ### 📨 Invitation to Contribute

-If you choose to employ the QExE tool in your studies and have adapted the mechanics, or provided new functionality you feel may benifit others, ***please get in touch***.
-In our goal to continuously update the tool to the benifit of the research community.
-The best way to acheive this, is to have direct feedback from the community itself.
+The best way to to improve the tool is to have direct feedback from the community itself.
+If you wish to contribute, please feel free to get in touch.

 ## Publication